 There really is no question about it.
 If we are going to understand how to prevent and treat breast cancer in people, we have to also conduct research on people!

-Dr. Susan Love Research Foundation’s Army of Women® is a large email list of people with and without breast cancer who are willing to hear about opportunities to participate in research.
+Dr. Susan Love Research Foundation’s Love Research Army is a large email list of people with and without breast cancer who are willing to hear about opportunities to participate in research.
 Researchers contact us and if their study passes the review of our scientific advisory board, we send it out to everyone!
 Our members may share the study with friends and family to broaden its reach.
 We have already successfully recruited for more than 145 studies and helped more than 300 researchers worldwide.

 We are unique among non-institutional breast cancer nonprofits because we also do our own research.
 These efforts are always done in collaboration and focus on novel questions and ideas that have been ignored by the general research population.